Friday, 29 May 2026

 Eventually he fell asleep while I ran around trying to find someone who could help.
 I rang City Hospice.
 The doctor was in with a patient for an hour but they would ask her to call us.
 Time was ticking slowly by.

-At 3.55 the hospice doctor called, I explained and she said she was going to send her own paramedics out from the City Hospice.
-They arrived at 4.30.
-They assessed him and said he was to go to hospital but they had no ambulance - they called for one.
-I said it was best to explain to the man he was dehydrated and they were taking him to get his sorted so he'd be fit and well for his stent on Friday, ir he would refuse to go.
+At 15.55 the hospice doctor called, I explained and she said she was going to send her own paramedics out from the City Hospice.
+They (Tina and Mike) arrived at 16.30, assessed him and called an ambulance.
+I suggested they tell the man he was dehydrated and they were taking him to get this sorted so he'd be fit and well for his stent on Friday - otherwise he'd refuse to go.
 Good plan.
-I suggested the male paramedic told him as he had difficulty in hearing/acknowledging women.
+I suggested Mike may be better speaking to him as the man had difficulty in hearing/acknowledging women.

 'Wat?'

-'Wat?' said the man, scowling up his face.
+'Wat?' said the man, scowling up his face in irritation.

 Mike tried a third time.
 'As you are dehydrated we're going to...'